Playdough animals: a Following Instructions activity

 Follow the same pattern until all the steps are completed.

-And be sure to check out these other parenting lessons also!
+And be sure to check out our other parenting lessons also!

 ACTIVITY: HOW TO MAKE PLAYDOUGH